Moving SYSVOL Files

 Consequences of incorrect response

-If you select Non-authoritative for all domain controllers but fail to select Authoritative for at least one, the SYSVOL replication service (DFSR or FRS) will stall.
+If you select Non-authoritative for all domain controllers but fail to select Authoritative for at least one, the SYSVOL replication service (DFSR) will stall.
 This is because the service will wait indefinitely for an authoritative replication that it will never receive.

 Normal Restore is Abnormal

 Caution: Normal Restore is peculiar and should not be used unless you understand how it works.
-If you select a Normal Restore, FRS will hide all the SYSVOL files in the subfolder “NtFrs_PreExisting___See_EventLog”.
-FRS will move the files back to their original locations only when it can successfully cross-replicate with another domain controller and compare timestamps.
+If you select a Normal Restore, the DC will hide all the SYSVOL files that are normally stored in C:\Windows\System\domain and move them to the subfolder “NtFrs_PreExisting___See_EventLog”.
+It will move the files back to their original locations only when it can successfully cross-replicate with another domain controller and compare timestamps.
 (It will compare timestamps and select whichever file is newer between the two domain controllers.)
 But until at least one such successful replication occurs, all the files in SYSVOL will remain hidden in the PreExisting folder.
 This means that until at least one successful replication occurs the SYSVOL will be empty and Group Policy will fail with mysterious error messages.
 For example, “Windows cannot obtain the domain controller name for your computer network.
 (The specified domain either does not exist or could not be contacted.)
 Group Policy processing aborted.”
 (Event ID 1054).

 You should always select Authoritative Restore (not Normal Restore) when moving only one DC.
 If you accidentally selected Normal Restore you can fix the problem by running U-Move again and this time selecting Authoritative Restore.